bollu/bollu.github.io/README.md

 - eval last definition: `C-c C-c`

 # Big list of quotes

+> magic is when you have expended more effort to achieve a trick than
+> observers think is reasonable.
+That you've spent hundreds of hours practising
+> with decks of cards, that you've built a secret passageway across your stage,
+> that you've erected an enormous mirror in a public place, etc..

 > Knuth says something similar (on his web page I think).
 He says he doesn't
 > read email because email is good for people who want to stay on top of things